Seattle Tacoma SEA Airport Terminal Map

 Alaska at North Satellite & Concourses C & D, baggage claims 12-15.

-The baggage claim level with even-numbered doors 4 - 26 houses baggage carousels 1 - 16.
-The International Arrivals waiting area is close to carousel 1.
-Outside of door 02 are public transit buses, shuttles to rental car facilities, outside of door 00 are schedule airporters, Cruise line & charter buses.
+The baggage claim level with even-numbered doors 00 - 26 houses baggage carousels 1 - 16.
+The International Arrivals waiting area is close to carousel 1 with a transport information desk.
+Outside of door 02 are public transit buses, shuttles to rental car facilities, outside of door 00 are scheduled Airporters, Cruise line & charter buses (BelAir, Bremerton-Kitsap, Capital Aeroporter, Kenmore Air, Quick Shuttle, Rocket Transport & Whidbey Sea-Tac Shuttle).
 Near doors 00 & 26 are also Pet Potty spots outside.

 The mezzanine level houses the USO Sea-Tac Center, open 24/7, with full service, including showers (tel.
 206-433-5438 or visit usopsa.org.

-The Central Terminal represents the post-security Concourse level, and has direct access to the baggage claim area on either side of the center housing a number of dining & shopping options, a pet relief area and access to all concourses/gates:
+The Central Terminal represents the post-security Concourse level, with security checkpoints, and direct access to the baggage claim area on either side of the center.
+It houses a number of dining & shopping options, with access to pet relief areas and to concourses/gates, which also offer food & drink, & retail concessions.
+Note that airlines listed at individual concourses may also use the South Satellite for their international arrivals (see 'South Satellite' below):

 Concourse B is presently served by Frontier, Southwest & Virgin America - at gates B3 to B15.
-At gate 11, two levels down, is transit to A, S & D gate and C & N gate connections.
+Between gates 11 & 15, two levels down, is transit to A, S & D gate with connections to C & N .
+Opposite the B Gate entrance is access to the baggage claim.

 An ATM cash machine is next to gate B3, a children’s play area, is next to the exit to the main terminal, with connections to both Concourse A and Central Terminal in the same area.

-Concourse C is presently served by Alaska Airlines only (& in Concourse D & North Satellite) - at gates C2A through C2M & C3-C20.
+Concourse C is presently served by Alaska Airlines - at gates C2A through C2M & C3-C20.
 Near gate C14, go down to transit to D & N gates, with connections to A, B & S gates.

 An ATM cash machine is opposite gate 8, Horizon Air Customer Service are near gate C3, and the Alaska Board Room is in the connector to D & N gates.
 Near ‘InMotion DVD Rentals’ you can connect to the Central Terminal.
 The Regus Business Center is at gate C3.